ossobv/natsomatch/README.rst

 ☐  Consider whether we want to do any parsing so we can do filtering or better subject setting.

 - right now we parse the ``"section"`` from the attributes and can place that in the subject ``{section}``.

-☐  Small stuff:

-- Log/info when starting.
-- Log/info when stopping.
-- Add a buffer for unique-ids so we can detect and error if were generating dupe unique ids.

 ☐  Check and configure output JetStream parameters: